StanDobrev11/HairSaloon/README.md

 The project has been deployed at the following address: http://54.87.95.213/

 The server is hosted by AWS and uses Docker.
 The site is not yet secure, so PLEASE DO NOT PROVIDE SENSITIVE INFO!
 Once a booking has been created or deleted, MAILHOG can be accessed using the link to check email transfers.

-Working on domain and a real email-sending system.